The components of the first year program are:

 In their second year, Ph.D. students typically take a number of advanced topics courses in statistics, probability, computation, and applications.
 These should be selected with the dual objective of (i) acquiring a broad overview of current research areas, and (ii) settling on a particular research topic and dissertation supervisor.
 Students have considerable latitude in selecting their second-year courses, but their programs must be approved by the Department Graduate Advisor.

-Feel free to see your advisor or the Department Graduate Advisor Prof. Steve Lalley, whenever you have questions.
+Feel free to see your advisor or the Department Graduate Student Advisor Prof. Yali Amit, whenever you have questions.